erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 ## Development HTTP

-I like using Node for [prototyping](prototype-toolkit "Prototype toolkit") ideas, so:
+I like using JavaScript for [prototyping](prototype-toolkit "Prototype toolkit") ideas, so:

 1. In Cloud9 IDE, create [express server](https://expressjs.com/en/starter/hello-world.html)
 2. In EC2 console,